hpi-schul-cloud/erwin-website/README.md

 # erwin-website
-Website for the ErWIn research project which is sponsored by the BMBF
+Official website for the ErWIn research project which is sponsored by the Federal Ministry of Education and Research.